OpenSourceEconomics/dcegm/docs/source/guides/practitioner_guide.rst

 .. dropdown:: Overview of main interface (specify, solve, simulate)

-    The logic order of the main interface is inspired by the e.g. the OLS specification in `statsmodels`.
+    The logic of the main interface is inspired by e.g. the OLS interface in `statsmodels`.
 In a first step, we specify a model, then we can solve it (in parallel to fitting an OLS model), and finally we can simulate it (in parallel to the predict method of an OLS model).
 Lets walk through the three steps:

     .. code-block:: python